 1613.
 (13-0022) - Final Full Check Update - 08/01/14 (PDF)

 State Fees on Hospitals.
 Federal Medi-Cal Matching Funds.
 Initiative Statutory and Constitutional Amendment.

 Increases required vote to two-thirds for the Legislature to amend a certain existing law that imposes fees on hospitals (for purpose of obtaining federal Medi-Cal matching funds) and that directs those fees and federal matching funds to hospital-provided Medi-Cal health care services, to uncompensated care provided by hospitals to uninsured patients, and to children's health coverage.
 Eliminates law's ending date.
 Declares that law's fee proceeds shall not be considered revenues for purposes of applying state spending limit or determining required education funding.
 Summary of estimate by Legislative Analyst and Director of Finance of fiscal impact on state and local government: State savings from increased revenues that offset state costs for children's health coverage of around $500 million beginning in 2016-17 (half-year savings) to over $1 billion annually by 2019-20, likely growing between 5 percent to 10 percent annually thereafter.
 Increased revenues to support state and local public hospitals of around $90 million beginning in 2016-17 (half-year) to $250 million annually by 2019-20, likely growing between 5 percent to 10 percent annually thereafter.
 (13-0022.)
 (Full Text)

-As new initiatives enter circulation, fail, or qualify for an election ballot, the Secretary of State's office will issue initiative status updates.
+As new initiatives enter circulation, fail, become eligible for, or qualify for an election ballot, the Secretary of State's office will issue initiative status updates.
 The updates can be found on our Initiative and Referendum Qualification Status page or by signing up for updates below.